Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 It was the scars, worn proudly and openly even here in delicate company.
 The ragged gouges left by a Hunter’s teeth on her arm.
 The split eyebrow from being battered around by pulse fire.
 She hid neither, and had never had them repaired.
 They spoke to a willingness to put herself in harm’s way for others, and *integrity* of a fundamentally universal kind.

-The three of them together proved the old truism that the best way to get over differences in opinion or lifestyle was just...to talk with each other.
+The three of them together proved the old truism that the best way to get over differences in opinion or lifestyle was just... to talk with each other.
 They were so obviously devoted to each other it was hard to remember what exactly the objection had been during Julian’s appointment.

 The small talk was amusing, too.